PredNext: Explicit Cross-View Temporal Prediction for Unsupervised Learning in Spiking Neural Networks: Methods

 where $m$ denotes the prediction time step interval.
 While Clip Predictor's loss function is defined as:

 Where $z_i^*$ and $z_j^*$ denote temporally aggregated features of the subsequently sampled clip.
 To enhance learning effectiveness, we employ a symmetric design, with the final loss function:

-We employ cross-view prediction where features from one view ($p_i^t$, $c_i$) predict future features of another view ($z_j^{t+m}$, $z_j^*$).
+We employ cross-view prediction where features from one view ($p_i^t$, $c_i$) predict future features of another view ($z_j^{t+m}$, $z_j^*$), with stop-gradient applied to the target features.
 This design enhances feature discrimination by requiring the model to disregard view-specific noise.
 Our ablation studies comparing same-view prediction ($p_i^t$ predicting $z_i^{t+m}$) against cross-view prediction demonstrate that the latter yields superior generalization performance.
 PredNext's complete training procedure is outlined in Algorithm \ref{alg:prednext}.
 The final optimization objective combines both learning targets:

 Where weight coefficient $\alpha$ balances their relative importance.

 \textbf{Base settings:} As PredNext is model-agnostic and functions as a plug-and-play component across methods, we standardized its parameters throughout our experiments.
 Following SimSiam \citep{chen2021exploring}, the temporal prediction head $P_T$ and $P_C$ comprises a 2-layer MLP with batch normalization, using a 128-dimensional hidden layer while maintaining output dimensions consistent with $F(x)$'s feature representation.